ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 1. Update validity status of the key-pair
 1. Audit with common attributes
 ### 7.2 Certificate Generator
-1. Generate certificate for new machines, devices and users through a batch job using a defined algorithm
+1. Generate a certificate for new machines, devices and users through a batch job using a defined algorithm
-1. Stores certificates in a password protected Key Store
+1. Stores certificate in a password protected Key Store
 1. Update validity status of the Key-pair
 1. Audit with common attributes
 ### 7.3 Key Services